 The advantages of having a Key Person System

-The advantages of having a key person system are so that parents/carers have a named person to whom they can talk to who knows their child well.
-For babies in particular, the security of a consistent carer is maintained and the key person will usually be the person who helps to settle them in and cater for their physical and emotional needs (i.e. feeding and nappy changing).
+The advantages of having a key person system are so that parents/carers have a named person to whom they can talk to who knows the child well.
+For babies in particular, the security of a consistent carer is maintained and the key person will usually be the person who helps to settle them in and cater for their physical needs (i.e. feeding and nappy changing).
+Where a baby is unable to express their needs verbally the key person will be able to ‘tune’ into them by observing them closely.
+Children will get to know their key person and be able to use that relationship to develop a secure base within the Nursery to gain confidence and develop independence.